DasLab/CDSfold_SU/README.md

 -j<float>
    Enable jitter mode and specify the range of variance for Vienna energy parameters.
-This argument can only be passed when CDSFold is built with the JitteredViennaEnergyModel using `make clean` followed by `make jitter`.
+This argument can only be passed when CDSfold is built with the JitteredViennaEnergyModel using `make clean` followed by `make jitter`.
 The argument must be in the range from 0 to 1.
    In jitter mode, the energy parameters are multiplied by a random